diogoosorio/blog/content/entries/localhost-svn-setting-up-a-svn-repository.md

   * _update_ - Update your working copy with the most recent version of the files stored on the repository.

   * _working copy_ - The place where you actually should make the changes.
-The files under the working copy should be subject to revision.&nbsp_place_holder;
+The files under the working copy should be subject to revision.